 If you have ever felt unsure how to best support your high performer’s professional development, you’re not alone: 68% of employees say their managers aren't actively engaged in developing their professional skills.
-These three tips will help you find the right balance and start coaching your high performers for further professional growth.43% of highly engaged #employees receive #feedback at least once a week. @ClearCompany says the key to nurturing your high-performing employees is to provide timely and consistent feedback.
+These three tips will help you find the right balance to start coaching your high performers for further professional growth and provide them with constructive feedback.43% of highly engaged #employees receive #feedback at least once a week. @ClearCompany says the key to nurturing your high-performing employees is to provide timely and consistent feedback.
 See how:

 The standard once-a-year review doesn’t usually provide enough feedback for any employees, let alone high performers.
 Your goal is always to retain top talent, so your check-ins with high performers should be frequent.
 In fact, 43% of highly engaged employees receive feedback at least once a week.
 That frequency may not be realistic for large corporations, but managers should make a point to have one-on-ones with their employees (especially high performers) at least once a month.